 - Do a search for loose change.
 I am all about contests.
 Give each member of the family a cup and give them one month to see who can collect the most spare change.
 You’d be surprised at how much a little change can add up!
-Whomever wins gets to skip their chores for the next month, or another age appropriate prize.
+Whoever wins gets to skip their chores for the next month, or another age-appropriate prize.

 As a military spouse you do so much to support your service member.
 By assisting in this aspect of the VA mortgage process you can make a huge impact on your family’s future.